amalik27/dataroyaleai/README.md

 ## Docker compose setup
 - Install docker
 - If docker is not started put command ```sudo systemctl start docker``` or ```sudo service docker start```
-- All file paths must be begin from root folder
 - Assuming you have docker installed on linux (Ubuntu 20.04 LTS preferred).
 You should be able to simply run
   ```docker compose up --build```